Overview: Green Card Via Adjustment Of Status

 “Green card” is the unofficial term for an identity card that proves you’re a lawful permanent resident of the United States.
 Typically, you’d file for one before moving to the U.S., but it’s possible to obtain one without returning to your home country via adjustment of status.

-To find out if you’re eligible, and to complete the application process, it makes sense to hire a qualified immigration attorney.
-San Diego Immigration Law Office can help you with the adjustment of status process, so you can remain in the country on a more permanent basis.
+To find out if you’re eligible for U.S. permanent residency, and to complete the application process, it makes sense to hire a qualified immigration attorney.
+San Diego Immigration Law Office APC can help you with the California adjustment of status process, so you can remain in the country on a more permanent basis.

 What is Adjustment of Status?